D-Lib Magazine

 <http://www.asis.org/AboutASIS/asis-sigs.html#SIGBIO>

-and information about subscribing to the virtual SIG/BIO listserv may be found at:
+about subscribing to the virtual SIG/BIO listserv may be found at:

 <http://www.asis.org/specific_sig_lists.html>.